Coldred

-Coldred is a settlement in the Shepherdswell with Coldred civil parish in the Dover District of Kent, England.
+Coldred is a settlement and former civil parish, now in the parish of Shepherdswell with Coldred, in the Dover district of Kent, England.
 The main part of the village is Coldred Street which lies 1/2 mile to the south-west.
+In 1961 the parish had a population of 153.

 Name

 There are various competing views of the origin of the name.
 Based on the Domesday Book entry, the Oxford Dictionary of Place Names gives "Clearing where coal is found, or where charcoal is made.
 OE col + *ryde".
 This is also quoted by the village website which lists the variant names of "Coeldred", "Coelret" and "Colret".
 Hastead thought that the name was from its "cold and bleak situation" though he mentioned that it might be named after Ceolred of Mercia who may have visited the place in 715.

 History

 The documentary history for early times appears to be fairly sparse.
 Early Archaeological finds indicate that there was Roman activity in the area and the finding of calcined bones and urns together may indicate pre-Christian Roman burials.
 The Dover Express and East Kent News mentions "history of Caesar's movements" as the origin of the earthworks, but unfortunately doesn't state where this supposition comes from.
 The Anglo-Saxon chronicle for 715 does state "Her Ine & Ceolred fuhton æt Woddes beorge".
 Unfortunately there are a number of locations that this could be, one is Adam's Grave in Wiltshire, but local tradition is that it was Woodnesborough near Sandwich, Kent.
 The latter is about 12 miles to the north-north-east.
 The tradition is that "it is quite probable there was a further fight at Coldred, which is a position which may be regarded as an outpost of Dover".

-Following the Norman conquest in 1066 the manor fell into the hands of Odo, Earl of Kent, Bishop of Bayeux and half brother of William I. The entry in the Domesday book (below) reflects this though four years later at the trial of Penenden Heath he was deprived of the manor and it reverted to the crown.
+Following the Norman Conquest in 1066 the manor fell into the hands of Odo, Earl of Kent, Bishop of Bayeux and half brother of William I. The entry in the Domesday book (below) reflects this though four years later at the trial of Penenden Heath he was deprived of the manor and it reverted to the crown.
 Tha manor was granted to the Saye family who passed it to The Hospital of St Mary, Domus Dei, or Maison Dieu in nearby Dover.
 Following the dissolution of the monasteries it passed back into the King's hands who granted it to Thomas Culpeper.
 Following his execution it passed through King Henry VIII's hands to Sir John Gage who in turn passed it to the Archbishop of Canterbury.
 The manor was leased out by the Ecclesiastical Commissioners.